India seeks remdesivir, oxygen from EU, aid expected soon - EU official

-IndiaIndia seeks remdesivir, oxygen from EU, aid expected soon - EU official

-India has asked the European Union to send medical oxygen and Gilead's (GILD.O) antiviral drug remdesivir to fight a surge in COVID-19 cases, an EU official said on Monday, adding that the aid could be made available soon.
+BRUSSELS (Reuters) - India has asked the European Union to send medical oxygen and Gilead’s antiviral drug remdesivir to fight a surge in COVID-19 cases, an EU official said on Monday, adding that the aid could be made available soon.

 “The Indians have asked for medical oxygen and antivirals, notably remdesivir,” a spokesman for the EU Commission told a news conference.